lrodriguez911/project-filemetadata/README.md

-# project-filemetadata
+# File Metadata Microservice
-creating a file metadata project to back end freecodecamp
+Creating a file metadata microservice to back end freecodecamp

+This is the boilerplate for the File Metadata Microservice project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice